View All Locations

 "I am so happy I delivered at Mercy Birthplace. "

-In September 2014, Mercy and University of Iowa Health Care announced a relationship that will brought enhanced care to Cedar Rapids for newborn babies.
+In September 2014, Mercy and University of Iowa Health Care announced a relationship that brought enhanced care to Cedar Rapids for newborn babies.

 UI Health Care is home to nationally ranked pediatric and women’s health programs, with neonatal outcomes among the best in the United States.
 By offering these specialized services in Cedar Rapids, the UI and Mercy teams can work together to provide the region’s most advanced care – close to home.